luissalgueiro/muonIdentificationVGG16finetune/README.md

 - "humanClassification/InspectHumanLabels.ipynb" can be used to inspect the labels assined.

 Then we apply data augmentation to balance our categories and make the model approximately invariant to random noise.
-Next, the model after the training and validation process applied with KFold cross-validation.
+Next, the model after the training and validation process applied with KFold cross-validation.make

 - "fitModel/TrainModel.ipynb"